Value Study Exploration Tips:

 Work in progress.
 Here I am painting the horizon and down into the water.
 For landscapes I generally work top to bottom, and back to front.
 When the canvas is covered I go back over and add glazing and additional layering of paint to fine tune the painting.

 I love to take my art class to the St. Louis Art Museum.
-I've been taking my classes to the museum for over four years now.
+I've been taking my classes to the museum for many years now.
 For this session to the museum we focused on looking at the Museum's masterworks to see their composition and design within the painting.
 What better place to see excellent design and composition!

 For more information on future class trips to the St. Louis Art Museum Contact Marie.

 I look forward to taking my class there again soon.

 Here is a step-by-step oil painting progression.

 1) After pencil sketching on a 9x12 canvas panel, I start with the focal point.
 For this painting the focus is the head and shoulders.